EXPLAINER: Next steps and new details in Idaho killings - Local News 8

 BOISE, Idaho (AP) — It’s been weeks since four University of Idaho students were stabbed to death in their beds, and now some of the mystery surrounding the case may soon fall away.

-Bryan Kohberger, who was attending a nearby university around the time of the killings, is being returned to Idaho to face charges of first-degree murder after his arrest last week.
-Court documents that could shed light on many unanswered questions will be unsealed once he’s in Idaho, authorities said, even as a magistrate judge issued a sweeping gag order prohibiting anyone from discussing the case with media.
+Bryan Kohberger, who was attending a nearby university around the time of the killings, was returned to Idaho on Wednesday to face charges of first-degree murder after his arrest last week.
+Court documents that could shed light on many unanswered questions are expected to be unsealed soon, even as a magistrate judge issued a sweeping gag order prohibiting anyone from discussing the case with media.

-The gag order could deepen the secrecy surrounding the investigation into the deaths of Kaylee Goncalves, Madison Mogen, Xana Kernodle and Ethan Chapin.

 WHO IS THE SUSPECT?

-Kohberger was arrested early Dec.
-30 at his parents home in Chestnuthill Township, Pennsylvania, on an Idaho warrant for first-degree murder.
-He agreed on Tuesday to be extradited to Idaho to face the charges, and his Pennsylvania defense attorney Jason LaBar said Kohberger was eager to be exonerated.
+Kohberger was arrested at his parents home in Chestnuthill Township, Pennsylvania, on an Idaho warrant.
+He agreed on Tuesday to be extradited to Idaho, and his Pennsylvania defense attorney Jason LaBar said Kohberger was eager to be exonerated.

-Before the arrest, Kohberger was a graduate student working toward a doctorate in the Department of Criminal Justice and Criminology at Washington State University, located 9 miles (14.5 kilometers) west of the University of Idaho.
+Before the arrest, Kohberger was working toward a doctorate in the Department of Criminal Justice and Criminology at Washington State University, located 9 miles (14.5 kilometers) west of the University of Idaho in Moscow.
 Kohberger was also a teaching assistant at WSU, and lived in a university apartment.

 In a memo to students, WSU Chancellor Elizabeth Chilton wrote this week that Kohberger’s arrest was shocking and urged students and staffers to cooperate with the investigative process as much as possible.
 Chilton called Kohberger “a former WSU Ph.D student,” and said he was no longer enrolled at the school.